Contractor Surety Bond

 There are 3 main parties that are involved in a contractor surety bond.
 The principal (service provider), the obligee (service recipient), and the surety (the insurance company that provides a bond).
 When the principal agrees to provide services to the obligee, the obligee will often require some assurance from the principal that the service will be provided to the standards agreed upon in the contract.

-A bonded contractor will therefore issue a bond to the obligee, pledging that if they violate the contract, they will compensate the obligee for any damages.
-The surety is the insurance company that issues a bond to the principal, and agrees to honor any valid claims made by the obligee.
-As you can see, general contractor bonding is vital to getting hired to perform a job.
+A bonded contractor will, therefore, issue a bond to the obligee, pledging that if they violate the contract, they will compensate the obligee for any damages.
+The surety is the insurance company that issues a bond to the principal and agrees to honor any valid claims made by the obligee.
+As you can see, general contractor bonding is vital to get hired to perform a job.